RachitMalik12/KTV-Immunity-War/README.md

 Camera control (FC): Camera follows the player when the player moves from battle arena to shop.

 Basic collision detection (BZ): Implemented walls and blocks on map that will detect objects in motion moving into them thus stopping the objects' movement.
 Collision detection is using the same as A1 template for now for blocks and wall, although they work slightly differently.
-Better collision physics will be introduced in the next milestone (more on this in the revised proposal).

 Collision Resolution (LT): Projectiles hitting the wall will disappear.
 Projectile hitting the enemy will kill the enemy and make the projectile disappear.
 Enemy hitting player will bounce both of them back (related to observer pattern).